rasad2k/BMP_Watermark/README.md

 # BMP_Watermark
-To compile a program use gcc main.c -o wm -lm command in terminal.
+To compile a program use **gcc main.c -o wm -lm command in terminal**.

 To run a program, user must give valid BMP file and color.
 Also, if both -date and -text are not available, program will output the exact input image.
 Note that user must give the input file name